Emergency Response (ER)

 Sarnia-Lambton CAER member companies utilize a standardized system to communicate with area Emergency Management Coordinators, Dispatch, and one another in the event of an emergency.
 This codified system is known as CAER Code Notifications and alerts necessary parties to the nature of an emergency event.

-- CODE 6 – Potential or confirmed offsite impact
+- CODE 6 – Municipal response for community impact

-- CODE 9-1 – Request for specified industrial fire equipment
+- CODE 9-1 – Request for specific responders or equipment

-- CODE 9-2 – Request for response by all designated fire departments
+- CODE 9-2 – Request for mobilization of all response teams and equipment

-- CODE 10 – Verified spill to the St. Clair River
+- CODE 10 – Spill to the St. Clair River requiring downriver notification

 CAER Emergency Notifications to the Public